tmolitor-stud-tu/mod_push_appserver/README.md

   This setting will also make http forms available at all `POST` HTTP endpoints for easier manual testing of your setup by simply using your browser of choice.
 - **push\_appserver\_rate\_limit** *(number)*
   Allow this much requests per second.
-Default: 5.
+Default: `5`.
   This should mitigate some DOS attacks.
+- **push\_appserver\_local\_cache** *(boolean)*
+  Set this to `false` to deactivate local caching of device tokens and node settings.
+  This is useful if you are using an SQL storage backend and this backend is replicated across several servers in an HA- or loadbalancing-setup.
+  Default: `true`.

 ### Configuration options (mod\_push\_appserver\_apns)